exoad/competitive_cs.cxx/README.md

 # Forked
 The fork exoad/competitive-programming is a beta staging of the original competitive-programming meaning that I have to make sure every piece of code works before I publish to meng-jack/competitive-programming

+# Code Conduct
+All code belongs to me otherwise if specified to the original author (e.g. Problem Setter).
+Otherwise if the owner is unknown, code ownership will placed under **my** alliance.